EmmaSui/Business-Analytics--Predicting-Diamond-Prices/README.md

-If this project inspired you, gave you ideas to help with your own project, please consider https://www.buymeacoffee.com/emmaxsui8.
+If this project inspired you, gave you ideas to help with your own project, please consider [buying me a coffee](https://www.buymeacoffee.com/emmaxsui8).